JOHNNY DEPP: Hi, Allen.

 Allen: Well, it’s not so hard to see goodness in yourself.
 And the realization of pain and deprivation, and the realization of violence in the world, is another kind of goodness, because of your understanding that you’re actually open to messages from the outside world, rather than evading it and saying: “I want more and more.
 I want to own it all.
 I want to destroy it all.
 I want to eat it all.
 I want to master it all.”

 But I wonder what’s happening to the whole world now.
 Recently a friend of mine in India sent me a very mean letter saying: “How dare you cut down acres of trees just to satisfy your ambition to be a poet and have your work printed.
 When the earth is in such a fantastic crisis, why must you be adding to it?”
 And I flashed on something Gregory [Corso] had said, that “no good news can be printed on bad news.”
 He was talking about The New York Times, but also about using paper.
 So the question is, what would be an interesting, skillful means to deal with this problem, rather than ignore it or reject it?
 I’m still puzzling over it.
 If you get any ideas, let me know!

-AG: That would certainly change the war on drugs a bit. [laughs] Well, shall we continue this talk another time?
+Allen: That would certainly change the war on drugs a bit.
+[Laughs] Well, shall we continue this talk another time?

 Johnny: Yeah, I would love to.
 Anytime, I’m around.